koding/kdlearn/guides/installing-ionic-framework.md

 sudo apt-get install npm
 ```

+> type:tip
+> Follow [this guide](http://learn.koding.com/guides/getting-started-nodejs) and [this guide](http://learn.koding.com/guides/updating-nodejs-on-your-vm) to learn more on how to get started with nodejs and npm on your Koding VM.

 ## Step 1 - Install Ionic Framework

 After installing npm you will be able to install Ionic Framwork on your Koding VM.
 Write the following command in your terminal: